smart-data-models/dataModel.Transportation/RoadSegment/doc/spec.md

         - description: 'Property.
 Identifier format of any NGSI entity'
           format: uri
           type: string
-      description: 'Road to which this road segment belongs to. '
+      description: 'Road to which this road segment belongs to.'
       x-ngsi:
         type: Relationship
     seeAlso: